Azure/SaaS-Private-Connectivity/README.md

 # Introduction
-This documentation provides guidance on the architecture and deployment of the SaaS Private Connectivity Pattern that supports the following key features:
+This documentation provides guidance on the architecture and deployment of the SaaS Private Connectivity Pattern aimed at supporting the following key features:

 - Private Connectivity over Azure PrivateLink to expose Service hosted API's
 - Deployment and Automated approval of a PrivateLink connection with a Managed Application deployment

-The solution is intended to be deployed from either a Service Catalog or Azure MarketPlace deployment.
+The solution is intended to be deployed as a Managed Application from either a Service Catalog or Azure MarketPlace deployment.
 The Service Catalog setup and deployment limits the deployment scope to the subscription in which the Service Catalog definition is deployed, however use of the Azure MarketPlace allows the solution to be made available as a Managed Application to any consuming customer/subscription given the agreed authentication mechanism is validated.
 The solution described can be used to enable private connectivity from a customer subscription/tenant to a Service Providers solution.
-To allow connectivity from a customers networks either vnet peering would be required (recommended) or the use of an existing vnet into which the Managed Application is deployed.
+To enable connectivity from an existing customer network either vnet peering would be required (recommended) or the use of an existing vnet into which the Managed Application is deployed.
 In this scenario additional permissions would need to be granted by the customer to allow deployment to the existing vnet scope.

 As well as providing an overview of the connectivity pattern there are also three tutorials which provide examples of how to deploy the pattern with a simple application context example.